Judgy53/LunarApostles/README.md

 # Lunar Apostles

-Makes pillars optional and each pillar takes you to fight a different apostle (lunar scav) that rewards you with an item/pearl.
+Makes pillars optional and each pillar takes you to fight a different apostle (lunar scav).
 Adds new abilities to each of the 4 twisted scavengers to make each unique.
 The names don't matter since abilities are changed after activating the pillar.
 Could use more tweaks/polish.
+No idea if it works in multiplayer.

 TODOS:
-- Attach set_scene event to pillars
+- reset scav abilities after each pillar
-- Return players back to the pillar after completing the boss
+- Tweak apostles as needed
-- Add a reward for defeating the boss
+- Add a reward for fighting the miniboss
-- Finish Guragura
+- Add curse damage persistence

 ## Kipkip (Mass Pillar)